ThanksSirAlex/slingshot/README.md

 ### How to run
 prepare:
-1. a local mongodb, default uri is `mongodb://localhost:27017`, but you can change it by setting env MONGO_URI
+1. a local mongodb version 6.5+, default uri is `mongodb://localhost:27017`, but you can change it by setting env MONGO_URI

 ```
 cd backend